 - 1. Concerns are brought to the student's case manager. - 2.
 The case manager will: - a.
 Review these procedures with the teacher/administrator bringing the concern - b.
-Explain the data collection process - c.
+Explain the data collection process

+- c.
 Provide and review forms for data collection - d.
 Discuss informal behavior plans or strategies utilized and how to collect data on student response - e.
 Assist the teacher, as needed with the data collection - f.
 Inform the CCC/ARD Facilitator/Department Head that there are behavioral concerns and determine what information has been provided to the school staff - 3.
 The case manager will monitor the data collection process for approximately two (2) weeks. - 4.
 If the student's behavior improves without the need for a formal Behavior IEP/Behavior Intervention Plan, no further action is needed.
 The case manager will keep the documents in the student's working/teacher folder. - 5.
 If through the data collection and informal behavior plan process the student's behavior improves with the implementation of a behavior plan and that plan is needed for the behaviors to be maintained, continue with step number 7 regarding the staffing process. - 6.
 If the behavior does not improve, the case manager will ask the CCC/ARD Facilitator/Department Head to schedule a staffing. - 7.
 The staffing must include the teacher, case manager, and LSSP assigned to the campus.
 The campus administrators must be invited, but their attendance is optional. - 8.
-At the staffing, the LSSP, or member of the Behavior Response Team (BRT) will take the lead and review all concerns and discuss the process of conducting a Functional Behavior Assessment to support the development of Behavior IEP and Behavior Intervention Plan. - 9.
-The LSSP, or member of the Behavior Response Team (BRT) will be responsible for conducting a Functional Behavior Assessment. - 10.
+At the staffing, the LSSP will take the lead and review all concerns and discuss the process of conducting a Functional Behavior Assessment to support the development of Behavior IEP and Behavior Intervention Plan. - 9.
+The LSSP will be responsible for conducting a Functional Behavior Assessment. - 10.
 The LSSP should schedule a SCORE meeting to determine the need for additional evaluation.
 A SCORE meeting is a planning meeting held outside the ARD process to consider the scope of the evaluation.
 The SCORE meeting process includes consulting the teachers, parent, and other staff members involved with the student. - 11.
-If the SCORE meeting determines that additional evaluation is needed, the Notice of Evaluation will be given to the parent and consent obtained.
-It is recommended that an ARD committee meeting is held to discuss the need to develop additional interventions and supports until the FBA can be completed.

-- 12. Once the consent is obtained, the LSSP or member of the Behavior Response Team (BRT) will conduct the FBA. - 13.
-Upon completion, the LSSP or member of the Behavior Response Team (BRT) will contact the CCC/ARD Facilitator/Department Head to schedule a staffing and ARD to review the new evaluation and present the FBA and draft BIP/Behavior goal(s).
+If the SCORE meeting determines that additional evaluation is needed, the Notice of evaluation will be given to the parent and consent obtained.
+It is recommended that an ARD committee is held to discuss the need to develop additional interventions and supports until the FBA can be completed. - 12.
+Once the consent is obtained, the LSSP will conduct the FBA. - 13.
+Upon completion, the LSSP will contact the CCC/ARD Facilitator/Department Head to schedule a staffing and ARD to review the new evaluation and present the FBA and draft BIP/Behavior IEP.